smithy-lang/smithy-rs/design/src/docs/anatomy.md

 ## Operations

 A [Smithy Operation](https://awslabs.github.io/smithy/2.0/spec/service-types.html#operation) specifies the input, output, and possible errors of an API operation.
-One might characterize a Operation as syntax for specifying a function type.
+One might characterize a Smithy Operation as syntax for specifying a function type.

 We represent this in Rust using the [`OperationShape`](https://github.com/awslabs/smithy-rs/blob/4c5cbc39384f0d949d7693eb87b5853fe72629cd/rust-runtime/aws-smithy-http-server/src/operation/shape.rs#L8-L22) trait: